e11717655/ASC-ODE-Team13/docs/report.md

 First, we extend the formulation by constraints using Lagrange multipliers.
 This allows us, for example, to enforce a fixed distance between two masses.
 For the implementation of the constraints the force evaluation in the simulation code is modified and the equations of motion are expanded by a constraint equation.
 The time integration scheme (Newmark method) remains unchanged.

+Before we dive into the how the library can be used to simulate rigid body mechanics, we will go trough the mathematical model, that makes up the foundation of this library.

 ---

 ## 1. Original Mathematical Model